N S E W

 How many people share a cabin?

-The retreat runs with a maximum of 6 participants on a 45-foot yacht with 3 double cabins.
-Individual booking assumes shared cabin occupancy.
-Corporate team bookings can be discussed on a case-by-case basis, including single cabin options on larger vessels.
-Proximity is part of the experience — and part of why the conversations that happen on this retreat don't happen anywhere else.
+The retreat runs with a maximum of 5 participants on a 51-foot yacht with 5 cabins.
+Individual booking assumes single cabin occupancy.
+Corporate team bookings can be discussed on a case-by-case basis, including double cabin options on larger vessels.
+Proximity is part of the experience — and part of why the conversations that happen on this passage don't happen anywhere else.

 What language is the retreat conducted in?

 English is the primary facilitation language.
-Anton also operates professionally in Hebrew, Ukrainian, Russian and German — and the retreat can be fully conducted in any of these languages for groups where that is preferred.
+Anton also operates professionally in Hebrew, Ukrainian, Russian.
+Cross-language groups default to English.
 Cross-language groups default to English.
 If your team has specific language needs, note this in your application.

 How far is the marina from the airport?